 Extend Student Learning

 - Many companies have withdrawn their sponsorship of the Iditarod.
-Your students can participate in an online letter-writing campaign to ask Millennium Hotels and Resorts to stop sponsoring this cruel race.
+Your students can participate in an online letter-writing campaign to ask Liberty Media/GCI and other sponsors to cut ties with this deadly dog-sled race.
 Students are empowered when their voices are heard!

 - PETA staff members are available to speak to your class via Skype about the dog sled–racing industry and other animal rights issues.
 Please fill out the form below to request a speaker.